SpiritGun91/ebayScraper/README.md

 - Scrapes eBay for image URLs based on listing IDs.
 - Updates the CSV file with the fetched image URLs.
 - Handles network errors gracefully.
+- Displays a progress bar to track the scraping process.

 ## Requirements